| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 Carriero et al. (2021) is implemented.
 The SV parameters and latent

-variables are sampled using package stochvol
+variables are sampled using package stochvol's

-function.
+update_fast_sv function.
 The precision parameters,

-Cogley and Sargent (2005).
+Sargent (2005).

-Gruber, L. and Kastner, G. (2023).
+Gruber, L. and Kastner, G. (2025).
 Forecasting macroeconomic data with Bayesian VARs: Sparse or dense?
-It depends! arXiv:2206.04902.
+It depends!
+International Journal of Forecasting. doi:10.1016/j.ijforecast.2025.02.001.

 Kastner, G. and Huber, F. Sparse (2020).
 Bayesian vector autoregressions in huge dimensions.
 Journal of Forecasting.
 39, 1142–1165, doi:10.1002/for.2680.